ofiwg/libfabric/man/fabric.7.md

   separated fashion.
 If the list begins with the '^' symbol, then the list will be negated.
 By default all providers are enabled.

-  Example: To enable logging from the psm3 and sockets provider:
+  Example: To enable logging from the psm3 and tcp provider:
-	FI_LOG_PROV="psm3,sockets"
+	FI_LOG_PROV="psm3,tcp"

   Example: To enable logging from providers other than psm3:
 	FI_LOG_PROV="^psm3"